Look for the star when selecting products in the catalogue.

 Participants in the Bionic Learning Network – interdisciplinary teamwork

-We have been working intensively on the subject of bionics since the beginning of the 1990s.
-This field deals with applying natural mechanisms and principles of action to technology.
+Since the beginning of the 1990s, we have been working intensively on the subject of bionics – the transfer of natural mechanisms and operating principles to technology.
 When the Bionic Learning Network was founded in 2006, it established a lively and open exchange in cooperation with renowned universities, institutes and development companies.

-Our core team consists of engineers, designers, computer scientists, biologists, robotics specialists and students.
-They work closely with experts from other divisions and external partners from all over the world.
+Our core team consists of engineers, designers, computer scientists, biologists, robot specialists and students.
+They work closely with experts from other company divisions and external partners from all over the world.
 This open, interdisciplinary teamwork offers new perspectives and inspiration for industrial applications and possible series products for the future.

 The BionicKangaroo team: engineers, designers, biologists and software specialists from Festo